 The Role of Insulin in the Body

 All carbohydrates consumed are eventually broken down by digestion into the simple sugar known as glucose.
 Insulin is needed to “escort” glucose from the bloodstream through the cellular membrane where it can be converted into energy by the cell.
 It also directs excess glucose into the muscle and liver tissue to be stored as a back-up energy source known as glycogen.
-When blood glucose levels are still high, insulin directs the body to store any remaining glucose as fat; it also prevents the body from utilizing its own fat stores as a source of energy (3).
+When blood glucose levels are still high after all glycogen stores are full, insulin directs the body to convert any remaining glucose into fat; it also prevents the body from utilizing its own fat stores as a source of energy (3).

 Leptin – The Satiety Hormone

 The other primary hormone involved in the development of PD and T2 diabetes is known as leptin (1).
 Leptin is responsible for balancing appetite and satiety and is produced within fat cells.
 The amount of leptin present in your bloodstream increases with additional weight due to the presence of a greater number of leptin producing fat cells.
 In a manner similar to the development of insulin resistance, excess circulating leptin often results in decreased sensitivity.
 The inability to “hear” the message to stop eating often causes people with leptin resistance to experience excessive hunger.
 This hunger in turn leads to overeating, additional insulin production, more fat storage and, ultimately, more leptin production.
 The vicious cycle between leptin and insulin is the root cause that underlies all cases of PD and T2 diabetes.

 Health Risks Associated With Elevated Insulin Levels